Retaining Wall Permit Requirements in Newark, NJ

 Working without a required permit in Newark can result in fines, stop-work orders, being required to remove completed work, and complications when selling your home.
 It's always best to check first.

-Typical approval time for Retaining Wall permits in Newark is About 2 weeks.
+Typical approval time for Retaining Wall permits in Newark is about 2 weeks.
 More complex projects may take longer if plan review is required.

 Learn More About Retaining Wall Permits